Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Related work

 \subsection{Deep Image Prior using Generative Model}

 The generative model (GM) has been used for CS recovery~\cite{bora2017compressed}.
-The goal in GM is to generate a realistic image from a low-dimensional latent representation.
-For instance, \cite{bora2017compressed,wu2019deep} use a pre-trained deep neural network and obtains the low-dimensional representation, which minimizes the distance between the compressive measurements and the output of the net.
+The goal in GM is to generate a realistic image from a low-dimensional latent input.
+For instance, \cite{bora2017compressed,wu2019deep} use a pre-trained deep neural network and obtain the low-dimensional input, which minimizes the distance between the compressive measurements and the output of the net.
 On the other hand, \cite{ulyanov2018deep} shows that a pre-trained network is not necessary.
-Instead of finding the low-dimensional latent space, \cite{ulyanov2018deep} uses a fixed random variable as latent space, then the weights of the model are updated to obtain an optimal result.
-The drawback of this method is its sensitivity to changes in the application, the fixed latent space or the network architecture, which usually require small random disturbances to obtain a good performance.
-The proposed method in this work is closely related to \cite{wu2019deep,ulyanov2018deep}, where the parameters of the network model and the low-dimensional representation (based on a Tucker representation, which is useful for SI) are optimized in an end-to-end approach for a CSI architecture.
+Instead of finding the low-dimensional latent input, \cite{ulyanov2018deep} uses a fixed random variable as latent input, then the weights of the model are updated to obtain an optimal result.
+The drawback of this method is its sensitivity to changes in the application, the fixed input or the network architecture, which usually require small random disturbances to obtain a good performance.
+The proposed method in this work is closely related to \cite{ulyanov2018deep,wu2019deep}, where the parameters of the network model are optimized, but instead of remaining fixed the network input, we also optimized it in an end-to-end approach imposing a low-dimensional representation (based on a Tucker representation, which is helpful for SI) for a CSI architecture, which restricts the feasible set, showing better performance as is presented in the simulation section.